-(7) SEGMENT INFORMATION (Continued)
+(7) SEGMENT INFORMATION

 We have three reportable segments: Manipulator/Docking Hardware Products, Temperature Management Systems and Tester Interface Products.
-The Manipulator and Docking Hardware segment includes the operations of our Cherry Hill, New Jersey manufacturing facility as well as the operations of four of our foreign subsidiaries: inTEST Limited (U.K.), inTEST Kabushiki Kaisha (Japan), inTEST PTE, Limited (Singapore) and Intestlogic GmbH (Germany).
+The Manipulator and Docking Hardware segment includes the operations of our Cherry Hill, New Jersey manufacturing facility as well as the operations of four of our foreign subsidiaries: inTEST Limited (U.K.) (which was closed during the second quarter of 2005 as discussed more fully in Notes 1 and 5), inTEST Kabushiki Kaisha (Japan), inTEST PTE, Limited (Singapore) and Intestlogic GmbH (Germany).
 Sales of this segment consist primarily of manipulator and docking hardware products which we design, manufacture and market, as well as certain other related products which we design and market, but which are manufactured by third parties.
 The Temperature Management segment includes the operations of Temptronic in Sharon, Massachusetts as well as inTEST GmbH (Germany).
-Sales of this segment consist primarily of temperature and market under our Temptronic product line.
+Sales of this segment consist primarily of temperature management systems which we design, manufacture and market under our Temptronic product line.
 In addition, this segment provides after sale service and support, which is paid for by its customers.
-The Tester Interface segment includes the operations of inTEST Sunnyvale Corp. in Sunnyvale, California.
-In the first quarter of 2005, we renamed this operation inTEST Silicon Valley Corporation and relocated it to San Jose, California.
+The Tester Interface segment includes the operations of inTEST Silicon Valley in San Jose, California.
 Sales of this segment consist primarily of tester interface products which we design, manufacture and market under our TestDesign product line.